Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/WhatDidntWork.md

 Firstly the physical design of the tube lens is too narrow at the base when focussed to infinity.
 If I focus at 15m it fits.
 Once I set the focus right the lens went on but the camera body gave error messages and couldn't take any shots.

 Fortunately it was okay when I took the teleconverter off again.
 It might have been to do with the EOS to olympus converter which also has a chip in it to accommodate the canon electronics.

+2) Humidity
+Putting wet kitchen towel round the inside of the polystyrene cup did not help to stop the fern from shrivelling up.
+It still did, and very quickly.
+The flashes do not seem hot so I'm not sure why it happens so fast.